 Climate change has traditionally been a cause for the left.
 In recent years, the right has begun to take it seriously, too.
 “Borders are the environment’s greatest ally,” Jordan Bardella, a spokesman for France’s ultra-conservative National Rally party, remarked last year.
 “It is through them that we will save the planet.”

-In his new book, Climate Change And The Nation State, the journalist Anatol Lieven maps out a response to the environmental crisis that draws on both the radical social democracy of Bernie Sanders’ Green New Deal and the burgeoning ‘eco-nationalism’ of Europe’s reactionary populists.
+In his new book, Climate Change And The Nation State, the journalist Anatol Lieven develops a response to the environmental crisis that draws on both the radical social democracy of Bernie Sanders’ Green New Deal and the burgeoning ‘eco-nationalism’ of European populists.

 For Lieven, global warming is principally a security threat; an existential challenge to the political stability of Western states.
 Rising sea waters will flood coastal cities.
 Surging temperatures will generate droughts and famines.
 Wildfires will destroy vast swathes of agricultural land.
 The result?
 An unprecedented exodus of climate refugees from the global south to the industrially-advanced north by the middle of this century.

 To the extent that COVID-19 is a dress rehearsal for climate change, Lieven is right to argue that nation-states are the only institutions capable of staving off imminent social and economic collapse.
-He makes a useful point, too, about how external crises can have a unifying effect on otherwise divided political communities.
+He makes a useful point, too, about the way in which external crises can unify otherwise divided political communities.

 But his logic goes off the rails when he lays the blame for the West’s complacent approach to global warming at the feet of millennial identity politics and mass immigration.
 “Climate activism has become associated with the liberal sacralization of different identities and gratuitous attacks on conservative symbols,” he says.
 This has in turn “alienated” white working-class voters at the precise moment the left needs to win them over.

-In reality, the failure of countries like Britain and the US to move more rapidly towards zero-carbon reflects the overwhelming power of the oil and gas sector and the chronic indifference of populist leaders of both sides of the Atlantic, not the supposedly counteractive influence of liberals and foreigners.
+In reality, the failure of countries like Britain and the US to move more rapidly towards zero-carbon reflects the overwhelming power of the oil and gas sector, not the supposedly counteractive influence of liberals and foreigners.

 Lieven offers a sobering account of the climate crisis, how dramatically it is going to reshape human life, and how quickly that transformation is likely to take effect.
-But his misguided focus on abstract cultural issues at the expense of material economic ones illustrates why conservative isolationism, bolstered by a few progressive adornments, won’t solve anything in the long run.
-Indeed, it will make things much worse.
+But his misguided focus on abstract cultural issues at the expense of material economic ones illustrates why conservative isolationism — bolstered by a few progressive adornments — won’t solve anything in the long run.
+It will, in fact, make things much worse.